pvcnt/mergeable/README.md

 * Any number of GitHub instances can be connected (e.g., GitHub Enterprise).
 * Number of pending pull requests is shown in the page's title.
 * Local only, data is stored in your browser's storage.
+* Command bar (cmd+k), allowing to quickly navigate to a given pull request by its title.
 * Dark mode.

 You can use the demo instance hosted at [mergeable.pages.dev](https://mergeable.pages.dev/), or run your own instance.